mmuratarat/mmuratarat.github.io/_pages/faq.md

   $$
 g(\mu) = logit(\mu) = ln\left(\frac{\mu}{1-\mu}\right) = \mathbf{X}\beta \Rightarrow \mu =  \frac{exp(\mathbf{X}\beta)}{1+exp(\mathbf{X}\beta)} = \frac{1}{1+exp(-\mathbf{X}\beta)}
 $$

+#### What does link function do?

+Linear regression assumes that the response variable is normally distributed.
+Generalized linear models can have response variables with distributions other than the Normal distribution– they may even be categorical rather than continuous.
+Thus they may not range from  $- \infty$ to $+ \infty$.
+Besides, relationship between the response and explanatory variables need not be of the simple linear form.

+Generalized linear models include a link function that relates the expected value of the response to the linear predictors in the model.
+A link function transforms the probabilities of the levels of a categorical response variable to a continuous scale that is unbounded.
+Once the transformation is complete, the relationship between the predictors and the response can be modeled with linear regression.
+For example, a binary response variable can have two unique values.
+Conversion of these values to probabilities makes the response variable range from $0$ to $1$.
+When you apply an appropriate link function to the probabilities, the numbers that result range from $- \infty$ to $+ \infty$.
+The general form of the link function follows:

+It links the mean of the dependent variable $Y_{i}$, which is $𝐸(Y_{i})=\mu_{i} to the linear term $X_{i}^{T} \beta$ in such a way that the range of the non-linearly transformed mean g(\mu_{i}) ranges from $- \infty$ to $+ \infty$.
+Thus you can actually form a linear equation $g(\mu_{i}) = X_{i}^{T} \beta$ where $g(\cdot)$ is the link function, $\mu_{i}$ is the mean response of the $i$th row, $X_{i}$ is the vector of predictor variables for the $i$th row and use an iteratively reweighted least squares method for maximum likelihood estimation of the model parameters.

 #### Given X and Y are independent variables with normal distributions, what is the mean and variance of the distribution of 2X - Y when the corresponding distributions are X follows N (3, 4) and Y follows N(1, 4)?